 And this is one of the major reasons behind facing the playback error on the YouTube TV app.

-You need to update the YouTube TV app to the latest firmware version to make sure it runs uninterrupted on your device.
+You must update the YouTube TV app to the latest firmware version to ensure it runs uninterrupted on your device.

 If you’re an iOS user,

 - Go to the App Store and search click on your profile.

 - Now scroll down to find the pending updates section.

 - Look for YouTube TV in the list, and you’ll find an Update button beside the logo.

 - Click on Update and restart the YouTube TV app